efriel94/ef_blog/_posts/Security Stuff/2020-09-20-multipleGPG.md

 OEE3389VBDJH4531
 ```

 Git detects our configuration based on ```.gitconfig-local```.
-Navigate into ```Documents/work-projects```, clone any git project into that work-projects, cd into it and then run the following commands again:
+Navigate into ```Documents/work-projects```, clone any git project into work-projects directory, cd into it and then run the following commands again:

 ```bash
 emmet@homepc:~/Documents/work-projects/tictactoe$ git config user.email